nickmcfaddin/ece3760-group-project/README.md

 > "Our aim is to help level the playing field for deaf curlers.
 Our product allows _skip_ and _sweepers_ to easily communicate non-verbally through **intuitive**, **non-invasice**, and cost **cost-effective** design."

+## About The Project

+All code was initially done on @Kameroni33's GitHub, added to here is my personal lab book for the term which received the best mark in the class.
+Our group's project won the award for best equitable design in the class.

 ### Project Setup

 Clone the project